Grim-/Outward-Item-Overrider/README.md

 # Changes from Outward Item Overrider by Grim-
-Added a base class called ItemOverrideData that can be a base for any type of override data for other types such as the implemented WeaponOverrideData, future implementations of Armor, Bags etc
+Added a base class called OverrideData that can be a base for any type of override data for other types such as the implemented WeaponOverrideData and ItemOverrideData, future implementations of Armor, Bags etc are on the way.
-Uses XML serialization and deserialization for its configuration file as to easily translate the configuration into C# classes and objects.
+The project uses XML serialization and deserialization for its configuration file as to easily translate the configuration into C# classes and objects.
 The project now also uses the OLogger class to debug information in-game

 ## User Installation